Back to Blog

 Understanding What 2FA Actually Does

-2. Something you have (your phone, a security key, a code generator)
+Two-factor authentication adds a second requirement: something you know (password) and something you have (your phone, a security key, a code generator).

 Even if an attacker steals your password in a breach, they can't get in without that second factor.
 If I'd had 2FA enabled in 2015, my accounts would have been safe despite the password leak.